Executives In Fukushima Nuclear Disaster Deserve 5-Year Prison Terms, Prosecutors Say

 "It was easy to safeguard the plant against tsunami, but they kept operating the plant heedlessly," prosecutors said on Wednesday, according to The Asahi Shimbun.
 "That led to the deaths of many people."

-Former TEPCO chairman Tsunehisa Katsumata, 78; former vice president Ichiro Takekuro, 72; and former vice president Sakae Muto, 68, face charges of professional negligence resulting in death and injury.
+Former TEPCO Chairman Tsunehisa Katsumata, 78; former Vice President Ichiro Takekuro, 72; and former Vice President Sakae Muto, 68, face charges of professional negligence resulting in death and injury.
 Muto and Takekuro once led the utility's nuclear division.
 All three have pleaded not guilty in Tokyo District Court, saying they could not have predicted the tsunami.

 The stricken plant triggered mandatory evacuations for thousands of people.
 Prosecutors attribute 44 deaths to the incident, including a number of hospital patients who were forced to leave their facilities.